d-gilles/d-gilles/README.md

 </h3>

-- 🌱 I’m currently learning **more about cloud infrastructure and deployment**
+- 🌱 I’m currently learning **more about cloud infrastructure and data engineering**

 - 👯 I’m looking to collaborate on **interesting open source projects**